Steun ons werk

 The Willuhn group studies the neurobiological basis of reinforcement learning, motivation, decision making, and compulsive behavior using rodent models (both mice and rats), predominantly in cortico-striatal circuits.
 We are driven by the question “How do we control our behavior?” and “How do we lose control?”.
 We believe the basal ganglia and monoamine neurotransmitters (i.e., dopamine, serotonin) are heavily involved in this.
 We investigate different aspects of motivated behavior (i.e., habit formation, response flexibility, impulsivity, compulsivity, and patience) and measure or manipulate brain activity, simultaneously.
 In addition, we investigate the neurobiological mechanisms of the effects of deep-brain stimulation (DBS) in rodent models of psychiatric disorders.

-The group closely collaborates with the AMC department of Psychiatry and, therefore, has close ties with clinicians and clinical researchers, providing optimal conditions for a translational and multidisciplinary approach.
+The group closely collaborates with the Amsterdam UMC department of Psychiatry and, therefore, has close ties with clinicians and clinical researchers, providing optimal conditions for a translational and multidisciplinary approach.
 Specifically, we translate clinical findings into relevant animal models for addiction or obsessive-compulsive disorder (OCD), and vice versa, we aim to apply the conclusions from our basic science findings in the clinical setting.

 Our research tools include methods for intracerebral stimulation (e.g., DBS, optogenetics, chemogenetics) in freely moving rodents, in combination with tests for motivated, emotional, and cognitive behavior (in rodent mazes and a lot of operant chambers), real-time neurochemical measurements (e.g., microdialysis, fast-scan cyclic voltammetry), electrophysiological recordings (single-unit activity and local field potentials), and fluorescence imaging (1-photon calcium imaging using miniscopes and fiber photometry for genetically encoded sensors).